Lynching of Robert Mulliner: Enrollment Act

 The Enrollment Act, also known as the Conscription Act was established in March 1863.
 The Confederate Army was the first to resort to a federal draft known as the Confederate Conscription Acts 1862–1864, as a means to regain the weakened man power lost in the Civil War.
 The Union followed suit as Abraham Lincoln passed the Enrollment Act, to enlist men in order to raise an, "effective army."
-These acts specifically targeted white men between the ages of 25-35 and those who were unmarried would range from 25-45.
+These acts specifically targeted white men between the ages of 25 and 35 and those who were unmarried would range from 25 to 45.
 While the act did not specifically state that black people were exempt from this draft it only called for, "able-bodied white citizens."
 This in turn, further enraged poor whites, particularly, Irish-Americans and Irish immigrants.
 The Irish community viewed this draft as an opportunity for African American to steal their jobs given the influx of migrants in New York, therefore the hatred against African Americans escalated.
 Though, this hatred was also directed towards the Republican Party, as the Irish community resented the idea that the Republicans and Abolitionists fought more for African Africans over them.

 The Irish community often felt marginalized by the Republican Party and Republican newspapers as demonstrated through a skirmish between African American longshoremen and Irish longshoremen that occurred on April 13, 1863.
 A Republican newspaper, The Daily Tribune described how the quarrel was between Irishmen and African Americans, "A few, unoffending colored laborers on the wharves were suddenly attacked by two or three hundred Irishmen."
 Meanwhile The Herald, a Democratic newspaper portrayed the attack between white and black laborers, "It appears that about a dozen negroes were engaged in discharging cargo..when several white laborers attacked them."
 The distinct portrayals showcase the underlying frustrations of the Irish being viewed as solely Irish and not white.
 This constant mistreatment from the Republican Party created an incentive for the Irish to support the Democratic Party as they felt equal and shared an anti-black and pro-slavery stance.